OSPF Route Summarization – Exclusive

-Route summarization helps to convert multiple routes into a single route which make routing tables small.
+Route summarization helps to convert multiple routes into a single route which makes routing tables small.
 After converting a large routing table into a small routing table it is propagated into the backbone area.
 We have already discussed the type of LSAs in the previous article.

 The LSA type1 and type2 are generated inside each area, and then translated into type 3 LSAs, and sent to other areas.
-Suppose area 1 had 20 networks to advertise, and then 20 types 3 LSAs would be forwarded into the backbone.
-With summarization, the ABR combine the 20 networks into one of two advertisements.
+Suppose area 1 had 20 networks to advertise, and then 20 types of 3 LSAs would be forwarded into the backbone.
+With summarization, the ABR combines the 20 networks into one of two advertisements.

 OSPF doesn’t support automatic summarization and also we cannot summarize routes on every router in an EIGRP network.
 OSFP can summarize routes only on ABRs and ASBRs routers.
 Route summarization helps minimizes OSPF traffic and reduces route computation.

 In Figure 1, R2 combines all of the network advertisements into one summary LSA.
 Instead of forwarding individual LSAs for each route in area 10, R2 forwards a summary LSA to area 0.
 The R3 forward the summary LSA all respected routers in area 20, in this case to R4.

 Route summarization increases the network’s stability because it reduces gratuitous LSA flooding.
 It also reduces the extra overhead on the bandwidth, CPU, memory resources, and routing table process.
 With route summarization, every specific-link LSA is not propagated into the OSPF backbone and further than, which causing unnecessary network traffic and router overhead.

 Figure 2 illustrates that if the network link on R1 fails.
 R1 sends an LSA to R2 (ABR).
 But, R2 (ABR) does not propagate the update to the backbone, because it has a summary route configured.
 Specific-link LSA flooding outside the area does not occur.